What are you looking for?

 By appointing a member of Top Management as the champion of the internal audit program as opposed to the Quality Manager or a Lead Auditor, the organization sends a signal to employees that the internal audit program is of high importance.
 Nominating a single executive doesn't excuse other managers from getting involved, but it does provide a focus and single point of accountability.
 This champion should:

-Visibly support the program through regular communications about the program and obtaining and assigning resources.
+Visibly support the audit program through regular communications about the program and obtaining and assigning resources.

 Facilitate a process to identify and sign off on priorities for the audits based on evidence and data (for example, customer complaints, process failures, product return rates).

-Step in if schedules get off track, identify the reasons for the delay, and support solutions to get things back on track.
+Step in if schedules get off track, identify the reasons for the delay, and support solutions to get audit processes back on track.

-The champion may even decide to train as an auditor and participate in audits as a way to show leadership in getting to the bottom of problems and supporting effective solutions.
+The champion may even decide to train as an auditor and participate in audits as a way to show leadership in getting to the bottom of problems, supporting effective solutions, and drive process improvement.

 Your internal audit program could prove to be the most powerful element of your quality management system.